 Time-lapses are popular across all types of videos — from corporate promotions to music videos — this type of footage is everywhere.
 In this tutorial, we’re going to show you how you can quickly make Premiere Pro time-lapse edits, along with some hints and tips on how to shoot it.
 Let’s jump in!

-Part 2: How to Shoot a Time-lapse Video Using Pictures or Videos
+Part 1: Shooting a Time-lapse Video Using Photos or Videos

 You can create time-lapse videos in Premiere Pro using both photos and recorded video.
 We’ve outlined the steps on how to capture your footage or stills below.